Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: METHOD

 The scaling factor \(\lambda+1\) is introduced in order to define the momentum vector as a convex combination of the gradient and the current momentum.
 This ensures consistency with the current definition of the momentum gradient descent of Equation~\eqref{eq:momentum_main}.
 The resulting algorithm is captured in Algorithm~\ref{alg:unified}.

-Regarding the definition of the momentum plane in the model \( f^m_t \), aggregation in proximal bundle methods typically sets \( \hat{f}(x_{t+1}) = f^m_t(x_{t+1}) \leq f(x_t) \), for the next iteration, leveraging the property that \( d_{t+1} \in \partial f^m_t(x_{t+1}) \) \cite{kiwiel1983aggregate}.
+Regarding the definition of the momentum plane in the model \( f^m_t \), aggregation in proximal bundle methods typically sets \( \hat{f}(x_{t+1}) = f^m_t(x_{t+1}) \leq f(x_t) \), for the next iteration, leveraging the property that \( d_{t+1} \in \partial f^m_t(x_{t+1}) \) \parencite{kiwiel1983aggregate}.
 Although underestimating the true value of the objective ensures convergence and is used extensively in the literature on bundle methods, our experiments reveal that relying on overestimation and using \( \hat{f}(x_t) = f(x_{t-1}) \) instead (note that it is possible to have \( \hat{f}(x_t) > f(x_t)\)) results in faster convergence.
 An intuitive illustration of this mechanism is provided in Figure~\ref{fig:model_example}.
 This is a practical and efficient choice, shown in our experiments to yield strong empirical performance without added overhead.
-To support our argument, a detailed discussion is provided in the Supplement, where we prove that for quadratic functions, minimizing \(\|x_{t+1} - x^*\|_2^2\) under Momentum GD~\ref{mom_for_theorem} with respect to $\beta$ implies \(\hat{f}(x_t) > f(x_t)\) for all \(t\).
+To support our argument, a detailed discussion is provided in the Supplement Section~\ref{sec:overestimating}, where we prove that for quadratics, minimizing \(\|x_{t+1} - x^*\|_2^2\) under Equation~\ref{mom_for_theorem} with respect to $\beta$ implies \(\hat{f}(x_t) > f(x_t)\) for all \(t\).